Do you run a WordPress blog?

 In short, every single file associated with your WordPress blog is automatically backed up by VaultPress.
 And once your blog is backed up, you’ll never again have to worry about losing a single blog post, page, comment, or image – it’s all safe and secure!

 You can also rest easy in the knowledge that your VaultPress backups themselves are also secure because they are stored offsite at Automattic’s data centers instead of on your own web server.

 All of that being said, as much as I love the peace of mind that comes from knowing that VaultPress automatically backs up my site every day, what I love even more is the ease with which my blogs will be restored if a hacker, hard drive failure or some other dire event ever wipes one of them out.

 Just a few mouse clicks and VaultPress will restore your blog from the backup of your choosing in just a few minutes while you sit back and watch.
 You won’t have to manually FTP your themes and plugins up to your server and then struggle to upload and configure the database.
 It’s all done for once you have selected the backup that you wish to restore!

 By now you’re probably wondering what all of this behind the scenes “magic” is going to cost you.
 Well, brace yourself…

-VaultPress service plans start at just $39 per year for the “Jetpack Personal” plan.
-That’s right, I said $39 for an entire year of ultimate peace of mind!
+VaultPress service plans start at around $60 a year for the least expensive plan.
+That’s right, I said about 60 bucks for an entire year of ultimate peace of mind!